Best Plate Carriers | Military, Law Enforcement, Budget

 U.S. Marine Corps Lance Cpl.
 Austin Youngblood does pushups during Lance Corporal Leadership and Ethics Seminar at Camp Lejeune, North Carolina, April 11, 2019.
 (U.S. Marine Corps photo by Lance Cpl.
 Scott Jenkins)

-Not only are you getting a great workout, but a workout with your lifesaving gear on.
-If you’re military or law enforcement, knowing how your plate carrier is going to work in dynamic environments is critical, and working out with it is a sure way to shake out any nuances.
+You are getting a great workout and a workout with your lifesaving gear on.
+If you’re military or law enforcement, knowing how your plate carrier will work in dynamic environments is critical, and working out with it is a sure way to shake out any nuances.

 What To Look For When Buying a Plate Carrier